Scott D. Budner

 - School Eastern Connecticut State College

-Scott Budner is a member of the West Coast Sports Management staff and was a pitching coach for over 15 years.
+Scott Budner reached AAA as a minor league player and has been a pitching coach for over 15 years.

 A left-handed pitcher, Budner was selected by the San Francisco Giants in the sixth round of the 1977 amateur draft and posted a 3.36 ERA with the Great Falls Giants that year to lead the Pioneer League.
 Overall, he played seven years in the minors in the Giants and Baltimore Orioles farm systems, reaching as high as the AAA level.